 Talking to Someone with an Eating Disorder or Other Food+Body Concerns

-You’re here because there is someone in your life that you’re worried about, and that’s not an easy conversation to have.
+You’re here because there is someone in your life that you’re worried about.
+This is not an easy conversation to have.
 We understand.
-These suggestions are intended to be a guide, so keep in mind that these conversations cannot and will not be perfect.
+The following suggestions are only a guide, so keep in mind that these conversations cannot and will not be perfect.
 That’s ok!
 It’s enough that you care about this person to try.

 - To prepare, do some research.
 A continuum exists with healthy relationship to food+body on one end and full-blown eating disorders on the other.
 Most people fall somewhere in between.
 Getting some basic information about eating disorders before you sit down to talk will equip you to share some of what you know with the person.
 Look through our Glossary and FAQ’s for information on specific eating disorders and symptoms.